How Clickbait and Engagement Metrics Work

 Platforms amplify what gets engagement: Algorithms notice when content generates high engagement and show it to more people.
 Clickbait's initial success with a small audience leads to exposure to larger audiences.
 The system rewards content that performs, regardless of quality.

 Revenue follows engagement: More clicks mean more ad impressions.
 More time on page means more opportunity for ads.
+The average display ad CPM (cost per thousand impressions) ranges from $2 to $5 for most publishers, meaning a publisher needs hundreds of thousands of page views just to generate meaningful revenue.
 Engagement metrics directly correlate with advertising revenue.
 Publishers face pressure to maximize these metrics or lose to competitors who will.

 Why Engagement Metrics Create Problems